damianulan/laravel-form-forge/README.md

 }
 ```

-Then in your controller try generate new form builder instance into your view:
+Then in your controller, generate new form builder instance into your view:

 ```php
 public function create(Request $request)